Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Most of the ranking achievements are about the A rank, as that's the requirement to be rewarded a figurine.
 Getting A rank is not that difficult, but getting S rank does require you to go out of your way to reach their requirements.
 It also needs to be done on Nightmare Mode because of The Seven Holidays King.

 More about how to ranking system will be explained in The Seven Holidays King, as well as each of the A rank achievement will have tips and video guides about getting the S rank.
-Sadly I can't know exactly the requirements for A rank, but since we are interested more in getting the S ranks it won't matter as much.
+Sadly I can't know exactly the requirements for A rank, but since we are interested more in getting the S ranks, it won't matter as much.

 ***

 [**Damageless, Full Combo**](#damageless-full-combo)

 ***

 [**Extras**](#extras)

+***

 [**The Speedrun Before Christmas**](#the-speedrun-before-christmas)

-This will, or will not, be your final achievement of the set.

 # 3) Tips